ray2501/tcl-stbimage/README.md

 The `rotate` function returns a new image which is rotated by 0, 90, 180, or 270 degrees (counter clock-wise).

+The `put` function returns a new image which is the source image blended over the destination image with blend factor `alpha`.
+The target position in destination is given by `dstcolumn` and `dstrow`.
+If `width` and `height` are given they specify the region in the destination image.
+The source image is tiled accordingly to this region.

 UNIX BUILD